 Independent t-test

 An independent t-test compares the means of two separate, unrelated groups.
-It is appropriate when all observations come from different participants and groups do not overlap.

 Example: Do native speakers and learners of English differ in their proficiency test scores?